-PR-10 Consultation - 91.100, 91.110, 91.200(b), 91.300(b), 91.215(I) and 91.315(I)
+AP-10 Consultation - 91.100, 91.200(b), 91.215(l)

 1. Introduction

 As part of the Consolidated Plan development process, federal regulations (24 CFR 91.200(b), 91.215(i)) include the requirement that a jurisdiction consult extensively with community service providers, other jurisdictions, and other entities with a potential interest in or knowledge of that jurisdictions housing and non-housing community development issues.
 SHRA follows its adopted Citizen Participation Plan in the development of the One-Year Action Plan.